 Article Research Results

 Based on article searches through database searches, a total of 428 articles were obtained and three were obtained through other search methods.
 The search for these articles yielded six articles that met the PICO criteria established in this review.
-The articles included in this study had good agreement reached by both reviewers (SA and VP) with a kappa value of 0.86.
+The articles included in this study had good agreement reached by three reviewers (SA, VP, RS) with a kappa value of 0.86.
 The flowchart of the article search is presented in Figure 1.

+Study Quality

+The study quality was examined using The Medical Education Research Study Quality Instrument (MERSQI) Score and is presented in Table 1.
+Based on the assessment of study quality using the MERSQI score, six studies included in this review received an average score of 14.
+This score falls within the MERSQI's potential range of 5-18.
+17

+Table 1.
+Results of The MERSQI Score